 You can have one of these vehicles pick you up right at MCO.
 And if you have a large party, it’s not even that expensive if everyone splits the cost!
 Seriously, check out rates with a local company HERE.

-It’s not even a problem if toddlers are in your group, as you can request car seats when you book with most providers.
+It’s not even a problem if toddlers are in your group, as you can request car seats when you book.

 Frequently Asked Questions: